JorgePe/AppInventor-Vernie/README.md

 at (X0,Y0).
 Finally we initialize both clocks timers, disabling them until they are required.

-Before we can connect to Vernie we need to ##Choose## which Vernie from a list availabe in ListPicker1.
+Before we can connect to Vernie we need to **Choose** which Vernie from a list availabe in **ListPicker1**.
 Each Vernie in this list is also a list of two elements: a nickname defined by us (like 'My1stVernie') and a BLE address.

 ![ListPicker](/listpicker.png)